Least Redundant Gated Recurrent Neural Network: Method

 The FNN block should be a universal approximator.
 It can be a~multilayer perceptron with at least two layers, including a~linear output layer.
 This layer needs to be linear because its output should not be limited.
 It should be possible that $z_t\gg1$ which causes the memory state to be preserved, $h_t \cong h_{t-1}$.

-We recommend using the standard ways of initializing neural weights in the FNN block, with one exception.
+We recommend using the standard ways of initializing neural weight matrices in the FNN block, with one exception.
 Namely, upon weights' initialization, we recommend adding a~positive scalar to the biases of the neurons that produce $z_t$ values, e.g., 3.
 With positive elements of $z_t$, the memory state of the DMU module will be, by default, largely preserved from one moment $t$ to another.
+This addition is optional in most of the tasks, however if the network initialized in the standard way fails to converge, the positive bias usually helps.

+We use Xavier initialization~\cite{glorot2010understanding} in all of the experiments.
+Additionally, in synthetic tasks, we use the positive bias with a value of 3.